 Baranda began her career in copywriting and film production.
 Her first job upon graduation was at Tool of North America, one of the top full service commercial production companies in the world.
 While in Los Angeles, she also worked as a script editor, casting assistant, actress and of course waitress.
 After Hollywood, she worked in San Francisco for West Coast Life Insurance in their Human Resources and Marketing departments.
 There she discovered the addictive satisfaction from creating high quality training programs.
 During that time, she also attended SFSU and studied psychology.

 Baranda took on her biggest challenge so far in 2004, when she became a middle school teacher.
-For 13 years, she has been designing and implementing lessons based on cognitive theory and cutting edge instructional strategies.
+For 14 years, she has been designing and implementing lessons based on cognitive theory and cutting edge instructional strategies.
 She has presented her strategies internationally on Authentic Learning.
 She loves teaching because it is an endeavor worthy of hard work and creativity.
 Baranda taught in Asheville, NC, Boulder, CO, Osaka, Japan and Asunción, Paraguay.
-She has just returned to the States after teaching overseas for the last four years and is currently teaching 8th grade English Language Arts and Social Studies.
+She is currently teaches 8th grade English Language Arts in Atlanta, GA.

 1) Some of Baranda's favorites include: Ray Bradbury, Latin Jazz, Charlie Kaufman and peppermint ice cream.